chadwcarlson/mattermost/notes.md

 related: https://platformsh.slack.com/archives/CEDK8KCSC/p1584569822222200

+# Working from binaries

+This was a rather quick turn-around, and we would probably be better off building from source.
+At the moment, users can specify a new version in `setup.sh` that is installed in the build hook, giving the zipped binaries.

 # Template-builder independent updates via source operations

 Part of Ori's original work wanted to be able to call an `update.sh` script via source operations.
 It has not been included here as of yet.